whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

-## Chapter 16: Hold Yourself and Others to a High Standard
+## Chapter 16: (Original) Hold Yourself and Others to a High Standard

 ### When People Develop Low Standards